Richard I of England: Final years of Henry II's reign

-After the conclusion of the war, the process of pacifying the provinces that had rebelled against Henry II began.
+After the war's conclusion, the process of pacifying the provinces that had rebelled against Henry II began.
 The King travelled to Anjou for this purpose, and Geoffrey dealt with Brittany.
-In January 1175 Richard was dispatched to Aquitaine to punish the barons who had fought for him.
+In January 1175, Richard was dispatched to Aquitaine to punish the barons who had fought for him.
 The historian John Gillingham notes that the chronicle of Roger of Howden is the main source for Richard's activities in this period.
 According to the chronicle, most of the castles belonging to rebels were to be returned to the state they were in 15 days before the outbreak of war, while others were to be razed.
 Given that by this time it was common for castles to be built in stone, and that many barons had expanded or refortified their castles, this was not an easy task.
 Roger of Howden records the two-month siege of Castillon-sur-Agen; while the castle was "notoriously strong", Richard's siege engines battered the defenders into submission.

 On this campaign, Richard acquired the name "the Lion" or "the Lionheart" due to his noble, brave and fierce leadership.
 He is referred to as "this our lion" (hic leo noster) as early as 1187 in the Topographia Hibernica of Giraldus Cambrensis, while the byname "lionheart" (le quor de lion) is first recorded in Ambroise's L'Estoire de la Guerre Sainte in the context of the Accon campaign of 1191.

 Henry seemed unwilling to entrust any of his sons with resources that could be used against him.
 It was suspected that he had appropriated Alys of France, Richard's betrothed, as his mistress.
 This made a marriage between Richard and Alys technically impossible in the eyes of the Church, but Henry prevaricated: he regarded Alys's dowry, Vexin in the Île-de-France, as valuable.
 Richard was discouraged from renouncing Alys because she was the sister of King Philip II of France, a close ally.